FACTBOX-These states could decide the U.S. presidential election | Politics

 MICHIGAN Electoral votes: 16

-Polls close: 8 p.m.
-EST (0100 GMT Wednesday) (Four counties bordering Wisconsin are an hour behind the rest of the state.)
+Polls have closed, except for four counties bordering Wisconsin that close at 8 p.m.
+CST.
 Rating in presidential contest: Leans Democratic

 Other key races: Competitive U.S. Senate contest Vote counting: Michigan has no-excuse absentee voting.
 Ballots must arrive at clerks' offices by the close of polls on Election Day.
 Some densely populated jurisdictions in the state, such as Detroit, began sorting absentee ballots on Monday, but the vast majority did not.
 Clerks can begin scanning and counting absentee ballots at 7 a.m. on Tuesday.